Improving Indoor Air Quality During Wildfire Smoke Events

 Particulate matter consists of solid particles and liquid droplets suspended in the air.
 Particles with diameters less than 10 microns (PM10) irritate the upper respiratory tract and eyes.
 But the smaller particles (PM2.5) cause the greatest health concern because they can be inhaled deep into the lungs and can affect respiratory and heart health.

 Wildfire smoke can enter a building through the building openings in the form of natural ventilation and infiltration, and also through the HVAC mechanical ventilation systems.
 While we can either manually or electronically close the outside air intake of HVAC equipment, levels of carbon dioxide breathed out from the occupants can rise inside the building, negatively affecting the indoor air quality as noted in the1989 EPA Report to Congress which concluded that improved indoor air quality can result in higher productivity and fewer lost workdays.

-Most buildings have mechanical ventilation systems, which can filter larger smoke particles out of the airstream.
+Most buildings have mechanical ventilation systems that filter larger smoke particles from the airstream.
 Building operators can upgrade the mechanical system’s filters from the standard MERV 8 to at least MERV 13.
-This topic was covered in my colleague’s blog about ways to improve indoor air quality.
+My colleague’s blog covered this topic about ways to improve indoor air quality.
 Another consideration is to use MERV13 filters which incorporate carbon to help reduce odors.

 Where to Go for Help